mrsmyl/UltimateFailPack/XPerl/readme.txt

 Tooltips for the same also available (on player and target frames) if you prefer to not use the main window.

 MT Targets
-Replaces CTRA/oRA2 MT Targets window, and doubles as a replacement for the Perl RaidFrames warrior targets.
+Replaces CTRA MT Targets window, and doubles as a replacement for the Perl RaidFrames warrior targets.
 Indicator shows which target you are on.
 Frames will be coloured to show if tanks have duplicate targets.